Guide summary

 - Watch-out

-- Gigabit Ethernet limits faster internet plans.
+- Gigabit Ethernet limits multi-gig internet plans when satellites are wired that way.

 eero 6